Whether it’s on our faces or hanging in our closets, investments are worth preserving.

 Dr. Peredo says that in her experience, combining neuromodulators with different treatments can contribute to fillers and neurotoxins lasting longer.
 Some favorite add-on treatments from Dr. Peredo: Clear + Brilliant for younger patients, and Secret RF (microneedling with radiofrequency) for more mature skin.

 “For the upper face, such as the forehead, I like to use a combination of Botox and filler,” she says, explaining the filler will help to relax the muscle as well as make the neurotoxin last longer.
 “For the lower face, such as the neck area and around the eyes, I like to use a Firmatherapy treatment, which is a combination of Ultherapy, fillers and neurotoxins, which helps the Botox last longer, too,” says Dr. Peredo.

 As always, a conversation with your board certified dermatologist, plastic surgeon or facial plastic surgeon will help determine the best course of action for you.

 While needing to sleep upright is an post-Botox myth, sleeping on your back isn’t.
 Dr. Peredo recommends using a silk pillowcase, too, which she says will help minimize lines and creases on the face and neck.
 Our go-to: SHHH Silk Pillowcase ($85) which zippers to keep the baby-soft fabric from bunching.

-Along with a well-balanced diet, Dr. Peredo says a lack of stress and full eight hours of sleep every night will help keep levels of cortisol down.
+Minimizing stress can help ensure the longevity your treatments, as well as generally stave off the effects of aging. long with a well-balanced diet, Dr. Peredo says a lack of stress and full eight hours of sleep every night will help keep levels of cortisol down.
 “Excess cortisol can cause an inflammatory cascade and a breakdown of collagen, fillers and Botox.” *Cue the self-care playlist.*